midarrlabs/midarr-server/README.md

 ### Media library

-This must be mounted as in your integration instances:
+This must be mounted as in your integration instances.
+This is so ***Midarr*** has the same reference to your media library as your integrations, and can resolve their locations.

 ```yaml
 volumes:
   - /path/to/movies:/radarr/movies/path
   - /path/to/shows:/sonarr/shows/path
 ```
-This is so ***Midarr*** has the same reference to your media library as your integrations, and can resolve their locations.

 ### Initialise admin account

-An admin account will be initialised for you on server startup, provided you have these `environment` variables configured:
+An admin account will be initialised for you on server startup, provided you have these `environment` variables configured.
+Login with these credentials, and access the `Settings` page to configure your server.

 ```yaml
 environment: